devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Codesnippt XXX: Favorites Class that will be exposed through Provider Package [(Faust 2019)](https://github.com/Fasust/wisgen)*

-Here expose our Favorite class globally above *MaterialApp* in the WidgetTree:
+Here we expose our Favorite class globally above *MaterialApp* in the WidgetTree using the *ChangeNotifierProvider* Widget:

 ``` dart
 void main() => runApp(MyApp());